-De novo - where the appellate court reviews the case anew and does not defer to the decision of the lower court or administrative agency.
+- De novo where the appellate court reviews the case anew and does not defer to the decision of the lower court or administrative agency.
 The de novo standard can be applied just to legal conclusions or to both factual findings and legal conclusions.
 For instance, it is typically applied by appellate courts when reviewing lower courts' orders relating to motions for summary judgment or motions to dismiss.
 See Molfino v.
 Yuen, 134 Haw.
 181, 184, 339 P.3d 679, 682 (2014) (applying the de novo standard to review an ICA judgment affirming the circuit court's summary judgment order); Mott v.
-City and County of Honolulu, No. CAAP-18-0000867 (Haw.
+City and County of Honolulu, 146 Haw.
+210, 458 P. 3d 921 (Haw.
 Ct.
-App., Jan.
-30, 2020) (applying the de novo standard to review a circuit court's order on a motion to dismiss a complaint under the UIPA).
+App.
+2020) (applying the de novo standard to review a circuit court's order on a motion to dismiss a complaint under the UIPA). - 2.
+Palpably erroneous applied by an appellate court when reviewing a decision by an administrative agency, not a decision by a lower court.

-House Committee on Judiciary March 11, 2020 Page 3 of 6
+House Committee on Judiciary & Hawaiian Affairs February 4, 2021 Page 3 of 6

-Palpably erroneous - applied by an appellate court when reviewing a decision by an administrative agency, not a decision by a lower court.
-Under this standard the appellate court will accord a presumption of validity to the agency's decision and will defer to it unless the court has a definite and firm conviction that a mistake has been made.
+Under the palpably erroneous standard, the appellate court will accord a presumption of validity to the agency's decision and will defer to it unless the court has a definite and firm conviction that a mistake has been made.
 Peer News LLC v.
 City and County of Honolulu, 138 Haw.
 53, 60, 376 P.3d 1, 8 (2016).

 The palpably erroneous standard of review arose out of the courts' recognition that an administrative agency has special expertise in interpreting and applying the law that governs the agency.
 See Peer News LLC v.
 City and County of Honolulu, 138 Haw.
 53, 60, 376 P.3d 1, 8 (2016) (stating that "the applicable standard of review regarding an agency's interpretation of its own governing statute requires this court to defer to the agency's expertise and to follow the agency's construction of the statute unless that construction is palpably erroneous").
 This is the standard that the UIPA requires all courts to apply when reviewing OIP's factual and legal determinations when an appeal is taken from an OIP decision against an agency.
-But this is not the standard that the appellate courts should follow when reviewing a lower court's decision in a UIPA case because the lower
+But this is not the standard that the appellate courts should follow when reviewing a lower court's decision in a UIPA case because the lower courts do not have the special expertise that OIP has in interpreting and administering the UIPA on a daily basis.